kmorrell27/UpperCrustCatering/_menus/themed-menus.md

 - Cornbread & Butter
 - Roasted Potato Salad with Chilies

 Plus - Tortilla Chips & your choice of freshmade pico de gallo or black bean & corn salsa

-* * *
+---

 ## Build Your Own Taco Bar

-*... everything you need to build your own taco bar.
-For parties of 30 or more.*
+_... everything you need to build your own taco bar.
+For parties of 30 or more._

 **2/person - $12.95 or 3/person - $13.95**